• How to Screed a Floor: An In Depth Guide

 • PVA Glue/Bonding Agent: For a bonded screed.

-• Floor Scabbler/Chipping Hammer: For preparing the concrete sub base.
+• Floor Scabbler/Chipping Hammer: For preparing the subfloor.

 Addressing Common Screed Issues